 As a side story…

 We recently migrated the licenses of a CSR1000v acting as a Cisco Unified Border Element (CUBE) to Cisco’s new Smart Licensing model.
-What should have been a quick and minor maintenance surprised us with an unforeseen issue where we experienced choppy voice as soon as a single voice call was flowing through the CUBE.
+What should have been a quick and minor maintenance surprised us with an unforeseen issue where we experienced choppy voice as soon as more than one voice call was flowing through the CUBE.
 The router had been in production for a little less than a year with a “traditional” license (APPX 10 Mbps), running IOS-XE 3.16S and working flawlessly.

 After a bit of scrambling and hectic troubleshooting, we realized we had omitted to set the license throughput level (remember that with traditional licenses, the throughput level was dictated by the installed license rather than needing to be explicitly defined in the router’s configuration).
-This meant that as soon as we had enabled Smart Licensing, the throughput level dropped to 100 kbps by default – not enough throughput even for one G.711 voice call (since the router's throughput is calculated as the aggregate bandwidth of flows through the router in both directions).
-The router was therefore dropping packets, since its throughput level was exceeded.
+This meant that as soon as we had enabled Smart Licensing, the throughput level dropped to 100 kbps by default – just enough throughput for one voice call (G.711 codec), but as soon as a second call hit the CUBE, it would start dropping packets since its throughput level was exceeded.

 Note that starting with IOS-XE 3.17, this behavior has now changed to allow for smoother license transitions: the router will keep its previously licensed throughput level until the new license is activated.